algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 {
     "type": "object",
     "properties": {
-        "ARCXXXDomain": {
+        "ARC60Domain": {
             "type": "string",
-            "description": "The ARC-XXXX domain separator",
+            "description": "The ARC-60 domain separator",
         },
         "data": {
             "type": "string",
             "description": "The bytes to be signed."
         },
     },
-    "required": ["ARCXXXDomain", "data"],
+    "required": ["ARC60Domain", "data"],
     "additionalProperties": true
 }
 ```

-- The `ARCXXXXDomain` object is a string equivalent to `“arcxxxx”` to identify a structured arbitrary data being signed.
+- The `ARC60Domain` object indicates the domain separator to adopt.
+For arbitrary bytes signing it **MUST** be equal to `"arc60"`, as
 - `additionalProperties` can be used to structure more complex arbitrary data to sign.
 - The data object is a string of arbitrary bytes.
 If the schema also provides additional structured objects, then the `data` property **MUST** indicate the SHA256 hash of the canonicalized `additionalProperties`.